juliensimon/gradio-mcp-server-builder/docs/getting-started/quickstart.md

 ### Using the MCP Client

-The builder automatically generates an MCP client with sample prompts for each function.
+The builder automatically generates an MCP client that uses the `smolagents` library to interact with your server.
 This client demonstrates how to programmatically interact with your server and provides examples of the types of requests you can make.

+#### What is smolagents?

+`smolagents` is a lightweight library for creating intelligent agents that can interact with MCP servers.
+It provides a simple, intuitive interface for connecting to MCP servers, discovering available tools, and executing function calls.
+The generated client uses smolagents to create an intelligent agent that can:

+- Connect to your MCP server automatically
+- Discover all available tools and their capabilities
+- Understand natural language requests and map them to appropriate tools
+- Execute function calls with proper parameter handling
+- Provide conversational responses with results
+- Handle complex multi-step interactions

+#### Running the Generated Client

 To use the MCP client, navigate to your output directory and run: